Rjbaird/rjbaird/README.md

 ## What am I doing now?
-Right now, I'm using my sales and Javascript skills help small businesses increase their productivity with custom automations.
+Right now, I'm using my sales and Javascript skills to help small businesses increase their productivity with custom automations.
 My main work is with G Suite and Google Apps Scripts.
-I also have helped create IoT integrations with software such as IFTTT and Zapier.
+I also help create IoT integrations with services like IFTTT and Zapier.

 ## Future Goals and Hobbies
-In my free time, I create personal automations with Siri Shortcuts, Home Assistant on a Raspberry Pi and Slack bots.
+In my free time, I create personal automations with Siri Shortcuts, manage my home with Home Assistant on a Raspberry Pi and create personal assistants with Slack bots.
 I'm also learning more about databases and how to work with Serverless technologies like Firebase and AWS.